rajathithan/opencv/README.md

 CHAIN_APPROX_TC89_KCOS - Approximation method used for finding contours of un-even shapes

 Contours - Array of array of points
-Hierarchy - ContourNo, Next, Previous, First Child, Parent
+Hierarchy - Next, Previous, First Child, Parent

 approxPolyDP - approximate poly dynamic programming gives the points in the contour.